Time limits for personal injury claims

 Claims involving those who lack capacity

-If the injured person lacks the mental capacity to understand what has happened or to bring a claim, the three year time limit will not start until they regain capacity.
+If the injured person lacks the mental capacity to understand what has happened or to bring a claim, the three-year time limit will not start until they regain capacity.
 If they do not regain mental capacity, the claim can potentially be brought at any time by their representative.

-If the injured person loses capacity after they were injured, the three year time limit still applies.
+If the injured person loses capacity after they were injured, the three-year time limit still applies.

-Claims involving assault
+Claims involving criminal assault

 Claims involving an injury sustained on a ship

-If an accident occurs on a cruise ship operating in international waters, it is covered by the Athens Convention which has priority over UK law.
+If an accident occurs on a cruise ship operating in international waters, it is covered by the Athens Convention, which has priority over UK law.

 If the accident occurs on a passenger ship or boat in or around the British Isles, normal UK law applies.